-Here are Janet’s tips for getting your workout routine started, along with some core and strength exercises you can do throughout the day.
+Here are some tips for starting your workout routine, along with some core and strength exercises you can do throughout the day.

-- Keep records.
+Tips to get started1.
+Keep records.
 Will keeping a record of your workout routine help you feel successful?
 It keeps some people motivated, while others find it a waste of time.
 Figure out what type of person you are.
-If tracking your routine helps, there are various ways to do it, including Excel spreadsheets and smart phone apps.
-Runkeeper or MyFitnessPal are two apps I’ve used in the past.
+If tracking your routine helps, there are various ways, including Excel spreadsheets and smartphone apps.

-- Vary your workout.
-When you begin your workout program, it may be fun and exciting; however, after a while, it can become mundane.
+3. Vary your workout.
+When you begin your workout program, it may be fun and exciting; however, it can become mundane after a while.
 Most facilities have a lot of different equipment and offer a variety of classes.
 If you’re getting bored, don’t quit!
 Go outside your comfort zone and join a class or ask for a brief orientation on some new pieces of equipment or exercise moves.

 Core and Strength exercises

 Bridge.
-This is a great exercise for beginners, especially if you live a sedentary life.
+This is an excellent exercise for beginners, especially if you live a sedentary life.
 The bridge exercise will help strengthen your hip flexors, hamstrings, glutes, and lower back.
-To learn how to do a bridge, click here.

 To start, hold the plank position for 30 seconds and then rest for a minute.
 Your starting goal should be three sets of planks.
 As you get stronger, consider increasing your time.

-If you can do three sets, holding each plank for a minute, you’re getting stronger.
+You're getting stronger if you can do three sets, holding each plank for a minute.
 The plank is a great exercise you can do with your family.
 Consider a plank challenge.
-My wife and daughters are always challenging each other.
-I should probably start joining them.
 Please note that proper plank form is very important.
 To learn how to do a plank, click here.

 Push-ups.
-Push-ups are a great strength exercise because you can do them at any time and anywhere!
+Push-ups are a great strength exercise because you can do them anytime and anywhere!

-Many people, however, avoid doing push-ups because they’re too difficult, or do them incorrectly.
+Many people, however, avoid doing push-ups because they’re too difficult or do them incorrectly.
 If push-ups are a challenge for you, consider starting with knee push-ups.
-To complete a knee push up, your hands should be back from your shoulders with elbows pointing backwards at a 45-degree angle.
+To complete a knee push-up, your hands should be back from your shoulders with elbows pointing backward at a 45-degree angle.
 Don’t extend your hands too far in front of you since this will put extra torque on your internal shoulder rotators.
-Everything from your knees up should move up at the same time in a line.
+Everything from your knees up should move up simultaneously in a line.

-The great thing about the strength exercises Janet shared is that you can do them at anytime and you don’t need expensive equipment.
+These strength exercises are great because you can do them anytime and don’t need expensive equipment.

 Do you have any exercise tips you’d like to share?
-I’d love to hear them; please share them in the box below.
+I’d love to hear from you.
+Please share them in the box below.

-Disclaimer: Before you begin an exercise routine, please consult with your physician.
+Disclaimer: Before beginning an exercise routine, please consult your physician.